-DCA 301 Camera management and lighting -3 c/h This course aims to train the learner on the different types of cameras, lighting equipment (spotlights and reflectors), how color affects lighting, how to select and use different types of color filters, studio lights and their characteristics, as well as the filming techniques and the basic laws of lighting, the use of natural and artificial light, and the control of light on the film set for different types of scenes and situations, such as exteriors, interiors, and night.
+This course represents a unique opportunity for professional acting students to put into practice all the knowledge and DCA301 Camera management and lighting -3 c/h This skills acquired throughout their training.
+In this course, course aims to train students in different types of cameras, lighting equipment (lights and reflectors), how color affects lighting, selecting and using different types of color filters, studio lights and their characteristics, as well as filming techniques and basic lighting principles.
+It covers the use of natural and artificial light and controlling light on the film set for different types of scenes and situations, such as outdoor, indoor, and night scenes.